mAreeb26/docx-to-pdf-batch-converter/README.md

 ## Usage
 - place `d2p.py` and `d2p.bat` in the folder containing the files you want to convert
 - double click the `.bat` file
-- if you have exclusions enter the names of the files without the `.docx` extension seperated by commas
+- if you have exclusions enter the names of the files without the `.docx` extension separated by commas
 - if you need to convert everything just hit the `enter button on your keyboard